katherinejlu/ece3400/lab4.md

     delay(1000);
   }
 ```
 We tried different ranges for sending and receiving data.
-We didn't see a major drop in successful transmissions until we were almost in 2 separate rooms, so we beleive the range of the radio communication is more than enough for our applications.
+We didn't see a major drop in successful transmissions until we were almost in 2 separate rooms, so we believe the range of the radio communication is more than enough for our applications.

 In the next steps, we modified the data we were sending between arduinos to reflect simulated maze data.